-Additionally, there are a lot of nice nature films out there now, that are so well made, that they are as entertaining as Disney
+Additionally, there are a lot of well-made, entertaining nature films to purchase or download, that they are as entertaining as Disney

 for kids.
-Parents need to swim upstream a little, put some thought into what they are giving their children for entertainment, and give thought to what they are putting regularly into their minds as well, as it does make a difference in both childhood, adult and adolescent mental health
+Parents and teachers need to swim upstream a little, put some thought into what they are giving their children for entertainment, and give thought to what they are putting regularly into their pwn minds as well, as it does affect mental health.